theonestack/cfhighlander/README.md

 ```
 ## Render mode for components

 Rendering component resources in resulting cloudformation stack is available in 2 modes.
-This modes
+These modes
 are controlled using `render` keyword of `Component` DSL statement

 `Substack` - creates additional substack for cfhighlander component and points to it using [CloudFormation